Theoretical guarantees on the best-of-n alignment policy: Conclusion

 \section{Conclusion}

-We studied the best-of-$n$ alignment policy in this paper and derived its probability mass function (Lemma~\ref{lemma:best-of-k-pmf}).
-We proved that an analytical formula used in the literature for the KL divergence of the best-of-$n$ policy with the base policy, $\log(n) - (n-1)/n$ in Eq.~\eqref{eq:KL-formula}, is false, and only an upper bound on the KL divergence (Theorem~\ref{thm:KL-upper-bound}).
+We studied the best-of-$n$ alignment policy and derived its probability mass function (Lemma~\ref{lemma:best-of-k-pmf}).
+We proved that an analytical formula used in the literature for the KL divergence of the best-of-$n$ policy with the reference policy, $\log(n) - (n-1)/n$ in \cref{eq:KL-formula}, is false, and only an upper bound on the KL divergence (Theorem~\ref{thm:KL-upper-bound}).
 We derived bounds on the gap between this formula and the KL divergence where we roughly showed the following: Let $\bm{y}$ be a draw from the best-of-$n$ policy.
 Let $\varepsilon_n$ be the probability mass of $\bm{y}$ under the base model.
-Then, if $n \varepsilon_n \ll 1,$ the gap between the formula in Eq.~\eqref{eq:KL-formula} and the exact KL divergence is small (Theorem~\ref{thm:gap-upper-bound}); and if $n \varepsilon_n \gg 1$, the gap between the two may be large and unbounded (Theorem~\ref{thm:lower-gap-nontrivial}).
-Finally, to remedy this issue, we proposed a new estimator for the KL divergence (Approximation~\ref{approx-KL-estimator}), which we demonstrated to capture the behavior of the KL divergence on several numerical experiments.
-Further theoretical investigation of the properties of the proposed estimator is a promising direction for future work.
+Then, if $n \varepsilon_n \ll 1,$ the gap between the formula in \cref{eq:KL-formula} and the exact KL divergence is small (Theorem~\ref{thm:gap-upper-bound}); and if $n \varepsilon_n \gg 1$, the gap between the two may be large and unbounded (Theorem~\ref{thm:lower-gap-nontrivial}).
+We proposed a new estimator for the KL divergence (Definition~\ref{approx-KL-estimator}), which we demonstrated to capture the behavior of the KL divergence on several numerical experiments.
+We showed that the win rate of best-of-$n$ against the reference policy is upper bounded by $n/(n+1)$ (\cref{thm:win rate-bon}).
+Similarly to the KL divergence, we provided upper (\cref{thm:win rate-gap-upper}) and lower (\cref{thm:win rate-gap-lower}) bounds on the gap between the actual win rate and the bound.
+We compared best-of-$n$ with another form of rejection sampling through rewind-and-repeat and showed its superiority both theoretically and empirically.
+We also extended the bounds to blockwise best-of-$n$~\citep{mudgal2023controlled}.

+While our results showed that best-of-$n$ offers better tradeoffs on reward vs KL divergence (where KL divergence captures preservation of the core model capabilities) compared to rewind-and-repeat, the latter is more effective in driving reward up for a given compute budget which is important in test-time compute scaling.
+Hence, it remains to be seen how to best design a method that achieves Pareto optimal tradeoffs between compute, reward, and KL divergence (which captures preservation of capabilities other than what is captured by reward).
+This might involve combining the rewind-and-repeat with best-of-$n$ and could be an area for future work.